fdeantoni/otto-nn/README.md

 # Otto Neural Network

 A simple three layer neural network implemented with Breeze using the otto dataset from [Kaggle](https://www.kaggle.com/c/otto-group-product-classification-challenge).
-It uses the LBFGS optimizer to find the optimal theta vector, but unfortunately the lowest logloss achieved was only around 0.9.
+It uses the LBFGS optimizer to find the optimal theta vector, and resulted in a logloss on the Otto public leaderboard of 0.52747.